frizfealer/mcp-agent/memory-bank/activeContext.md

 - Develop initial prompt templates and configure the OpenAI API call to use JSON mode, ensuring the LLM's output conforms to the Pydantic model.
 - Modify `src/main.py` to call the `UseCaseGenerator` and log the structured output.
 - Add initial unit tests for `src/use_case_generator.py`, potentially mocking LLM API calls.
+- Integrate the `UseCaseGenerator` into `src/main.py` to process input and display generated use cases.
+- Begin detailed planning and scaffolding for the `SearchEngine` module (`src/search_engine/`).
+  - Define `SearchManager` class.
+  - Outline interfaces for individual source handlers (e.g., GitHub, web sources).
+- Develop initial unit tests for the `SearchEngine` components.
-- Update `progress.md` to reflect these new next steps.
+- Update `progress.md` to reflect these advancements.

 ## 4. Key Considerations & Learnings